rajatagrawal1094/RedHatSatellite-6.15-Installation-Connected/README.md

 # Red Hat Satellite 6.15 Installation in a Connected Network Environment

-## Preparing your environment for Installation of Red Hat Satellite 6.15
+## Preparing your environment for Installation

 ### System Requirements for base OS